vortexmakes/toolbox/README.md

 ```

 ## Git
+.gitignore, .gitkeep
 ## Vim
+A [Vim](https://www.vim.org/) configuration file (.vimrc) for developing C/C++ code is available in [vim/](https://github.com/vortexmakes/toolbox/tree/master/vim) directory.
 ## Docker
-If you want to use a Docker container to develop your code using Ceedling,
+If you want to use a Docker container to develop your own code using [Ceedling](https://github.com/ThrowTheSwitch/Ceedling.git),
 you can clone [codequality](https://github.com/vortexmakes/codequality.git) repository.
-This [guide](https://github.com/vortexmakes/codequality/blob/master/README.md) explains how to use the container from a terminal.
+This [guide](https://github.com/vortexmakes/codequality/blob/master/README.md) explains how to use this container from shell.